MVP Planning Grants are currently CLOSED.

 The MVP Planning Grant offers funding to municipalities that wish to assess their vulnerability to and prepare for climate change impacts, build community resilience, and receive designation from the Executive Office of Energy and Environmental Affairs (EEA) as a Climate Change Municipal Vulnerability Preparedness (MVP) program municipality.

 Responses to the RFR for communities may be submitted by any Massachusetts municipality or groups of municipalities.
-Municipalities with no current local hazard mitigation plan (HMP), or those with plans expiring in 2019 or 2020 are eligible for additional funding to complete an integrated MVP/HMP process that results in one plan that satisfies requirements of both programs and is ready for MEMA review.
+Municipalities with no current local Hazard Mitigation Plan (HMP), or those with plans expiring soon are eligible for additional funding to complete an integrated MVP/HMP process that results in one plan that satisfies requirements of both programs and is ready for MEMA review.

-All projects are required to provide quarterly reporting as well as a Final Report.
+All projects are required to provide quarterly reporting as well as a Final MVP Summary of Findings Report.
 An in-kind staff time match is required.
 All proposals must provide the following:

 - Signed letter of support from top municipal official